Brisbane: Ancestry and immigration

 The 2021 census showed that 20.7% of Brisbane's inhabitants were born overseas and 25.2% of inhabitants had at least one parent born overseas.
 Brisbane has the 26th largest immigrant population among world metropolitan areas.
 Of inhabitants born outside of Australia, the five most prevalent countries of birth were New Zealand, England, India, mainland China and the Philippines.
-Brisbane has the largest community of New Zealanders outside of New Zealand.
+Brisbane has the largest community of New Zealanders outside of New Zealand, and is home to 1/3 of Australia's Maori population.

 The areas of Sunnybank, Sunnybank Hills, Stretton, Robertson, Calamvale, Macgregor, Eight Mile Plains, Runcorn, and Rochedale, are home to a large proportion of Brisbane's Mainland China, Taiwan and Hong Kong-born population, with Chinese being the most commonly-reported ancestry in each of these areas.
 The Vietnamese-born are the largest immigrant group in Inala, Darra, Durack, Willawong, Richlands, and Doolandella.
 The Indian-born are the largest immigrant group in Chermside.

 At the 2021 census, 3.0% of Brisbane's population identified as being Indigenous, which includes Aboriginal Australians and Torres Strait Islanders.
 (Note: Indigenous identification is separate to the ancestry question on the Australian Census and persons identifying as Aboriginal or Torres Strait Islander may identify any ancestry.)

 Brisbane's Chinatown.
 Chinese Australians are Brisbane's largest non-European ancestry.